hypo69/hypo/pytest/gemini - set 4/en/src/webdriver/_pytest/test_executor.md

 **Explanation of Improvements and Key Changes:**

-* **Comprehensive Exception Handling:** Added tests specifically checking for `KeyError` exceptions when the required keys (`by`, `attribute`) are missing from the locator dictionary, demonstrating robustness to incorrect input.
+* **Comprehensive Exception Handling:** Added tests specifically checking for `KeyError` exceptions when the required keys (`by`, `attribute`) are missing from the locator dictionary, demonStarting robustness to incorrect input.
 This is crucial in real-world scenarios.
 Added a test case for `TypeError` when passing a `None` value to the `message` parameter of `send_message`.
 * **Edge Case for Empty Message:** Added `test_send_message_empty_message` to handle sending an empty string as a message.
 This is another common edge case that previous tests missed.
 * **Clearer Test Names:** Improved test names to better reflect the specific scenario being tested.
 * **Docstrings:** Docstrings are now used to provide detailed explanations of the purpose of each test function.